 For more information, please see Apple's Core Data Framework Reference.

 The following enhancements have be made to the Core Motion framework for watch OS 3:

-- The new Device Motion event uses the accelerometer and gyroscope to provide motion and orientation updates. the app app can register for this updated (at rates of up to 100Hz).
+- The new Device Motion event uses the accelerometer and gyroscope to provide motion and orientation updates.
+The app can register for this update (at rates of up to 100Hz).